blawson69/DoorMaster/README.md

 DoorMaster characters are created automatically when you first install the script, and are set on the appropriate tokens to allow players to interact with them.
 These characters are essential for player interaction and *must not be deleted.*

 The "DoorMaster" character is used for all visible doors and has four token action buttons:
-- *Use* - Use a door or switch.
+- **Use** - Use a door or switch.
 This should be the first button used.
 It will open and close Unlocked doors, and provides feedback on the State of the door if it cannot be opened.
-- *Pick* - This button begins the steps to make an attempt to pick a lock.
+- **Pick** - This button begins the steps to make an attempt to pick a lock.
 If the player controls more than one character, they will be asked to select which character is making the attempt.
 The list of characters will only include characters to which the player has specifically been assigned control, i.e. no character with the "All Players" assignment.

   The player will then be provided a "Pick Lock" button which will allow them to select the Dexterity skill to use for the attempt and to indicate if that character has Advantage or Disadvantage on the roll.
 The GM will be notified of all attempts to pick a lock.

    If enabled in [config](#configuration), a fumble at trying to pick the lock can result in the lock being Disabled.
 This prevents use of a key or subsequent attempts to pick the lock.
-- *Break* - This button begins an attempt to open the door by force.
+- **Break** - This button begins an attempt to open the door by force.
 As above, if the player controls more than one character, they will be asked to select which character is making the attempt.

   The player will then be provided a "Force Door" button which will allow them to select the Strength skill to use for the attempt and to indicate if that character has Advantage or Disadvantage on the roll.
 The GM will be notified of all attempts to break a door.

    If the attempt to force the door open succeeds, there is a 20% chance to break the door (setting it to the Broken [State](#door-states)) completely, rendering the door useless.
 If a Locked door is forced open, there is also a 10% chance to destroy the lock (Disabled).
-- *Help* Shows a help menu that explains the other token action buttons.
+- **Help** - Shows a help menu that explains the other token action buttons.

 The "DoorMaster Keyed" character adds the following token action button:
-- *Key* - This button prompts the player to enter a passphrase.
+- **Key** - This button prompts the player to enter a passphrase.
 If the passphrase is correct, the door will be unlocked.
 If the [key reset function](#keyed-doors) is off, this button will also allow the door to be locked using the passphrase as well.

 The "DoorMaster Switch" character is set on non-hidden switch tokens, and only provides the *Use* and *Help* buttons.